Jose Altuve Player Props: Astros vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff is second in MLB with a collective 9.6 strikeouts per nine innings.
+- The pitching staff for the Blue Jays has a collective 9.6 K/9, the first-best in the league.

-- The Blue Jays have the ninth-ranked team ERA among all MLB pitching staffs (3.86).
+- The Blue Jays' 3.83 team ERA ranks ninth across all MLB pitching staffs.

-- In his most recent appearance on Friday, the right-hander threw 7 2/3 scoreless innings against the New York Mets while surrendering three hits.
+- In his most recent appearance on Saturday against the New York Mets, the right-hander tossed six innings, allowing one earned run while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.